eth-cscs/sarus/doc/config/ssh-hook.rst

 A custom OpenSSH software will also be built and installed in the ``<CMAKE_INSTALL_PREFIX>/openssh`` directory.
-This directory must satisfy the :ref:`security requirements <requirements-permissions-security>` for critical files and directories.
+This directory must satisfy the :ref:`security requirements <post-installation-permissions-security>` for critical files and directories.

 Sarus configuration